In Exercises 5–12, determine whether the given procedure results ... | Channels for Pearson+

 1

-Step 1: Recall the requirements for a binomial distribution.
-A binomial distribution requires: (1) a fixed number of trials, (2) each trial must result in one of two outcomes (success or failure), (3) the probability of success must remain constant for each trial, and (4) the trials must be independent.
+Step 1: Recall the four requirements for a binomial distribution: (1) The procedure must have a fixed number of trials, (2) each trial must have only two possible outcomes (success or failure), (3) the trials must be independent, and (4) the probability of success must remain constant for all trials.

-Step 3: Check if the procedure has a fixed number of trials.
-In this case, the number of trials is fixed at 3930 respondents, so this requirement is satisfied.
+Step 3: Examine the possible outcomes for each trial.
+The responses are recorded as 'yes,' 'no,' or 'not sure,' which means there are three possible outcomes.
+This violates the second requirement, as a binomial distribution requires only two outcomes (e.g., success or failure).

-Step 4: Determine if there are only two possible outcomes for each trial.
-Since the procedure involves recording ages, which is a continuous variable, it does not result in only two outcomes (success or failure).
-This requirement is not satisfied.
+Step 4: Since the second requirement is not satisfied, the procedure does not result in a binomial distribution.
+Additionally, the problem does not specify whether the trials are independent or whether the probability of success remains constant, but these are secondary considerations since the second requirement is already violated.

-Step 5: Conclude that the procedure does not result in a binomial distribution because it fails to meet the requirement of having only two possible outcomes for each trial.
-Additionally, the probability of success is not defined in this context.
+Step 5: Conclude that the given procedure does not result in a binomial distribution, and the primary reason is that there are more than two possible outcomes for each trial.

 Verified video answer for a similar problem: